Picking your new dog/puppy

-When you arrange a meeting with the foster family please bring a copy of your application (that you filled out online), as well as the application contract (vailable for print off online).
+When you arrange a meeting with the foster family please bring a copy of your application (that you filled out online), as well as the application contract (available for print off online).
 Also please bring your payment in the form of cheque or money order.
-If you would prefer, you can pay online using paypal.
+If you would prefer, you can pay online using Paypal.
 If you wish to adopt, please also bring your own leash and collar – the current collar and leash should be left with the foster home for their next foster dog.

 In the case of puppies not yet ready to leave their mother, payment is due after 6 weeks when you have met and chosen your puppy.
 In order to hold the puppy until he/she is ready to go at 8 weeks we require you leave the payment as well as adoption contract and form with the foster family at that time.

 What should I expect from my new dog/puppy after we bring him/her home?